balenaltd/handbook/Onboarding-checklist.md

    * Github
    * balena support-agent access
    * Intercom
+   * Jellyfish
-* Shared your 'first day as a balena user' experience in Flowdock (r/product)
+* Shared your 'first day as a balena user' experience in Flowdock `r/product` flow, using **#internal_feedback**

-If your checklist is full of ticks then it's time to contact the Operations Team (t/operations) and let them know.
+If your checklist is full of ticks then it's time to contact the Operations Team using @@operations and the `t/operations` flow to let them know.
+Don't forget to use #access and @@operations if you want to request access to anything further.

-In case you're not aware of what your next task is yet you can always ask the Operations Team for further instructions.
+In case you're not aware of what your next task is yet, make sure you take your time to watch the summit presentations linked further down this wiki and check for any onboarding meeting invites coming your way.